 Already made your decision to relocate to Houston?
 Skip ahead for some sound moving advice and resources.

-1. Living in Houston is more affordable than other large metropolitans.
+1. Living in Houston is more affordable than in many other major metropolitans.

 Cost of Living Pros and Cons:

 - Pro: Energy costs are competitive due to fewer regulations than other states and even other cities in Texas, like Austin.

 - Con: You might pay more for insurance in Houston.